Biological classification-Five Kingdom System

 Thousands of different eubacteria or ‘true bacteria’ are found.
 Their characteristic feature is a rigid cell wall, and if they are motile, consist of a flagellum.

-- Asexual method -By Fission, budding, spore formation.
+- Asexual method -By Fission, budding, and spore formation.

 - Sexual method- Transformation, conjugation, Transduction.

 - The cyanobacteria (also called blue-green algae) have ‘chlorophyll a’ similar to green plants and these are photosynthetic autotrophs.

 - cyanobacteria are unicellular, colonial, or filamentous, freshwater/marine, or terrestrial algae.

 - They form blooms in polluted water bodies.

 - Bacteria like Nostoc and Anabaena can fix atmospheric nitrogen in specialized cells called heterocysts.

 - Some are chemosynthetic autotrophic bacteria that oxidize various inorganic substances like nitrates, nitrites, and ammonia and use the released energy for ATP production.

 - Heterotrophic bacteria are most abundant in nature, as decomposers.

 - They play important role in human life by helping in making curd from milk (lactobacillus bacteria), production of antibiotics (Streptomyces), and fixing nitrogen in legume roots (Rhizobia).